 Natural asphalt bubbles up into the Dead Lake (sounds just as bad as Dead Sea) in places but we didn’t see any so this might be “a plausible but personally unverified fact”.
 Interesting though.

 This rift valley is an earthquake zone and some of which were documented in the Bible.

 The rocks also tells us there were earthquakes and rocks don’t lie.
 Well, actually they do; on top of other rocks, but not in the sense of misrepresenting the truth.
 There is a geologic unit called the Lisan Formation deposited fairly recently when the Dead Sea was much larger.
 It consists of seasonal accumulation of a bit of sediment and gritty material from winter rain flushes and which is then overlain by a thin layer of aragonite, a mineral that drops out during the summer evaporation.
 Year after year, the pattern is maintained, building up these rhythmic beds until disrupted by an earthquake that jumbles the top layers in the sequence.
 After the earthquake, the rhythm was restored covering up those disrupted beds and so it went.
 With careful counting and dating one can get a reasonable estimate of when earthquakes happened and some of them tie quite nicely into early recorded history in the area.
-This is a lengthy alleged fact since we didn’t actually see this formation.
-Read about it though; on the internet – so it has to be true.

 The highest point in Jordan is a mountain called Jabal Umm al Dami at 1854 metres in southern Jordan.